o-morikawa/Gaugefields.jl/README.md

 # Abstract

-[NOTE: This is a extended version by Okuto Morikawa, in order to implement higher-form gauge fields
+[NOTE: This is an extended version by Okuto Morikawa, in order to implement higher-form gauge fields
  (i.e., 't Hooft twisted boundary condition/flux).]